utpal-barman/u-credit-card-flutter/README.md

 # Credit Card UI 💳
-🔥 "Credit Card UI" is a Flutter package that offers a customizable solution for showing the UI of credit cards within your app.
+🔥 "uCreditCard" is a Flutter package that offers a customizable solution for showing the UI of credit cards within your app.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/16848599/232289002-737ac7d3-9ba1-4c77-a1ba-b0cac85991ae.png" width="450"/>